 Best Budget: CPACC Aluminium Luggage Tag Holders

-For less than $5, it’s hard to beat these highly durable aluminum luggage tags — especially when you’re getting two for that price.
+It’s hard to beat these highly durable aluminum luggage tags, especially when you’re getting two with this purchase.
 Though quite a lot of cheap luggage tags are flimsy and easy to rip off luggage, CPACC’s are made of aluminum alloy, so they’re hardy enough to resist bending, scratching, and the dings and dents that come with travel and rough handling.
 The stainless steel string looks thin and delicate but securely fastens the tag to your bag’s handle much more easily than pull-through or buckle-style tags — plus the included address card can be easily written on with ballpoint pen (no weird waxy printed surfaces with this tag).
 Some users don’t love that you’d have to unscrew the tag to view name and contact details, but others see it as a great privacy measure.
 We also love all the color options, which make bags easy to pick out in a group or on the baggage carousel, especially against black or other dark bags.

 Best Personalized: Alpha Numeric Engravers Personalized Leather Luggage Tag

-It’s hard to beat $12 for personalized luggage tags, and Alpha Numeric’s labels deliver.
+When it comes to personalized luggage tags, Alpha Numeric’s labels deliver.
 There are six engraving designs to choose from, or you can make your own — which is great for business travelers wanting to put their company logo or creatives looking to stamp their personal branding on these.
 On the other side of the bespoke engraving is a clear plastic window where the identification and contact card sits, so information is clearly visible for those who are trying to restore lost bags to rightful owners.
 Despite the budget-friendly price tag, customers report that the quality of the leather is really good and that the custom monograms and logos come out crisp and sharp against the tag.
 The color selection is great, too.
 With blue, brown, gray, pink, rust, and tan choices available, there’s a label with a color for everyone.

 Best Clear: WINGS Craft & Fundraising Supply Large Vinyl Luggage Tags

-At around $1.20 for each tag in this five-pack, you’ll get enough for every bag you’re bringing with you — whether they’re all yours or you’re getting everyone in the family organized.
+With this five-pack set, you’ll get enough tags for every bag you’re bringing with you — whether they’re all yours or you’re getting everyone in the family organized.
 (You can also keep younger kids busy while you’re packing by having them decorate their tag — the material is great for stickers.)
 The tags are very transparent, allowing all the details on the identification tags to show through, and users can easily slip a business card or more study backing into the sleeves for extra visibility and structural reinforcement; however, as fragile as they look, these sleeves are actually really hardy and hold up under significant wear and travel tear.
 If you don’t want to use the pre-included insert, you can replace it with your own (some customers even slip their boarding passes in there).